-Issued shares refer to the totality of a company’s shares that have been issued or allocated to the company’s shareholders, these number of shares are recorded in the company’s annual report.
+Issued shares refer to the totality of a company’s shares that have been issued or allocated to the company’s shareholders, this number of shares are recorded in the company’s annual report.
 Issued shares are shares of a company that have been given to shareholders either as a form of compensation or during issuance of shares.
 Shares held by shareholders which comprises of investors, company insiders, institutional investors and the general public are issued shares.
 In certain cases, a company can buy back its shares issued to investors and keep as treasury shares.
 Shares that a company holds in its treasury stock or retired shares are not part of issued shares.

 A Little More on What are Issued Shares

 The number of shares that a company issues or allocates to its shareholders are recorded as capital stock or owner’s equity in the company’s balance sheet.
 When calculating market capitalization or when the financial statement of a company is being compiled, issued shares are important.
 A company’s outstanding shares are also recorded under capital in an annual report and listed when doing quarterly filings with the SEC.